Jaretbinford/Jaretbinford.github.io/_posts/2017-4-25-SQL-Storage.md

 ---

 In responding to a recent [Stack Overflow question](http://stackoverflow.com/questions/43422828/datomic-pro-bin-run-no-suitable-driver-found/43615059#43615059), I ran into a few hitches getting MySQL and PostgreSQL working as backend storages.
-As a reference I followed [this section of the documentation](http://docs.datomic.com/storage.html#sec-5), to setup MySQL and PostgreSQL storage.
+As a reference, I followed [this section of the documentation](http://docs.datomic.com/storage.html#sec-5), to setup MySQL and PostgreSQL storage.

 <center>
 <img src="/images/mysql.jpg" alt="MySQL logo" style="width: 200px;" align="bottom"/>
 <img src="/images/postgresql.png" alt="Postgresql logo" style="width: 200px;" align="top"/>
 </center>
 ----

+These snippits assume that you have Postgres and MySQL installed and that you are operating from the _Datomic root directory_ on your local machine.

 ## Setup the SQL database (create the table and users)